Henry de Worms, 1st Baron Pirbright

-Henry de Worms, 1st Baron Pirbright PC, DL, JP, FRS (20 October 1840 - 9 January 1903), known before his elevation to the peerage in 1895 as Baron Henry de Worms, was a British Conservative politician.
+Henry de Worms, 1st Baron Pirbright PC, DL, JP, FRS (20 October 1840 – 9 January 1903), known before his elevation to the peerage in 1895 as Baron Henry de Worms, was a British Conservative politician.

 Background and education

-Henry de Worms was born in London on 20 October 1840, the third son of Solomon Benedict de Worms (1801–1882).
+Henry de Worms was born in London on 20 October 1840, the third son of Solomon Benedict de Worms.
 His father owned large plantations in Ceylon and was made a Hereditary Baron of the Austrian Empire by Emperor Franz Joseph I of Austria.
-His mother was Henrietta Samuel (d.1845), daughter of Samuel Moses Samuel.
-His siblings were George de Worms, 2nd Baron de Worms (1829–1902), Anthony Mayer de Worms (1830–1864), and Ellen Henrietta de Worms (born 1836).
+His mother was Henrietta Samuel, daughter of Samuel Moses Samuel.
+His siblings were George de Worms, 2nd Baron de Worms, Anthony Mayer de Worms, and Ellen Henrietta de Worms.

-Both on his father′s side and on his mother′s side he belonged to wealthy mercantile families.
-His paternal grandmother was Schönche Jeannette Rothschild (1771–1859), thus his paternal great-grandfather was Mayer Amschel Rothschild (1744–1812), the founder of the Rothschild banking dynasty.
+Both on his father's side and on his mother's side he belonged to wealthy mercantile families.
+His paternal grandmother was Schönche Jeannette Rothschild, thus his paternal great-grandfather was Mayer Amschel Rothschild, the founder of the Rothschild banking dynasty.

-As a result, his paternal great-granduncles were Amschel Mayer Rothschild (1773–1855), Salomon Mayer von Rothschild (1774–1855), Nathan Mayer Rothschild (1777–1836), Carl Mayer von Rothschild (1788–1855), and James Mayer de Rothschild (1792–1868).
-His uncles, who owned plantations in Ceylon with his father, were Maurice Benedict de Worms (1805–1867) and Gabriel Benedict de Worms (1802–1881).
+As a result, his paternal great-granduncles were Amschel Mayer Rothschild, Salomon Mayer von Rothschild, Nathan Mayer Rothschild, Carl Mayer von Rothschild, and James Mayer de Rothschild.
+His uncles, who owned plantations in Ceylon with his father, were Maurice Benedict de Worms and Gabriel Benedict de Worms.
 His maternal grandfather was a West Indian merchant, whose fortune Lord Pirbright inherited indirectly through his uncle George Samuel.

 He was educated at King's College London.
 He was called to the Bar, Inner Temple, in 1863, and became a fellow of King's College in the same year.